cadrian/clef/README.md

   - dates
   - links to external files / resources (useful to register external data such as PDF files, etc.)
 - property descriptors should set the property type
-- add some warnings if not all is saved